jakobzhao/project-management/README.md

 ## 2\.
 Download the course material

 I decide to host all course material on GitHub instead of Canvas system.
 By doing so, my goal is not to create extra trouble or sharp the learn curve.
 Instead, hosting on github will help you save a lot of time in downloading or migrating course materials, testing lab or lecture applications.
 Also, more practically, a lot of companies in the geospatial industries have already used github for their project management, such as [ESRI](https://github.com/Esri), [CartoBD](https://github.com/CartoDB), [MapBox](https://github.com/mapbox), and etc. To prepare you with the capabilities of using github, you will be familiar with an industry-level project management approach.
-In this lab, let us go through the procedure of downloading the course material as below.
+In this lab, let us go through the procedure of downloading the lab material as below.

 1\.
 On GitHub, each project is stored as a project repository.
-The repository for this course is located at [https://github.com/jakobzhao/geog458](https://github.com/jakobzhao/geog458).
+The repository for this Lab is located at [https://github.com/jakobzhao/project-management](https://github.com/jakobzhao/project-management).
 Please navigate to this url on a browser such as `Chrome`.
-As indicated by the course website url, this repository is created by me; my GitHub account name is `jakobzhao`, while the repository name is `geog458`.
+As indicated by the course website url, this repository is created by me; my GitHub account name is `jakobzhao`, while the repository name is `project-management`.

 2\.
 On the front page of this repository, please click the green button named after `Clone or download` .
 To download the course material, you can click the `Download ZIP` button, as a result, a compressed file of the course material will be downloaded.

 3\.
 However, **we recommend you to clone this project repository**.
 You can get the **git url** of this repository on the same information window.
-The git url is [https://github.com/jakobzhao/geog458.git](https://github.com/jakobzhao/geog458.git).
+The git url is [https://github.com/jakobzhao/project-management.git](https://github.com/jakobzhao/project-management.git).

 4\.
 Next, open your working space on your local computer through command prompt if you are on Windows or through terminal if you are on a Mac.
 Here, the working space is just a centralized folder on your local computer where you can store your working materials.
 For me, I created a working folder to locally store my github repositories.
 For example, the working space of my computer is located as `C:\Workspace`.
 But it is up to you under which folder or path to put the workspace folder.